 What does this company depend on?

-Automated data feeds from major banks and credit card issuers including Chase, Bank of America, and Citibank are the primary upstream input.
-FICO algorithm licensing underpins the credit score calculations.
-Public records access agreements with county clerks and state agencies supply the identity and fraud detection layer.
-The Social Security Administration Death Master File supports identity verification.
-Federal Trade Commission reporting authorization under the Fair Credit Reporting Act is the legal basis for operating as a recognized bureau.
+TransUnion cannot operate without automated payment data feeds from major banks and card issuers including Chase, Bank of America, and Citibank.
+It also relies on FICO algorithm licensing to produce credit scores, access agreements with county clerks and state agencies for public records, the Social Security Administration Death Master File for identity checks, and Federal Trade Commission authorization to operate as a credit bureau under the Fair Credit Reporting Act.

 Who depends on this company?

-Mortgage lenders cannot process loan applications without tri-bureau credit pulls that include this company's reports.
-Auto financing companies rely on trended credit data from CreditVision for subprime risk assessment, and a loss of that data would remove their ability to evaluate borrowers with thin or irregular credit histories.
-Property management companies using SmartMove for tenant screening would lose rental application processing capability entirely.
-Identity verification services that depend on TLOxp's fused datasets for fraud prevention in financial account opening would lose access to the combined public-record and bureau layer that makes those checks possible.
+Mortgage lenders cannot complete loan applications without tri-bureau credit pulls that include TransUnion's reports — remove TransUnion and those applications stall.
+Auto financing companies depend on CreditVision's trended data to make lending decisions for subprime borrowers.
+Property management companies using TransUnion's SmartMove product would lose the ability to screen rental applicants.
+Identity verification services that use TLOxp's fused datasets for fraud prevention in financial account opening would lose that detection capability.

 How does this company scale?